 We have enhanced the visibility and structure of our long-standing commitment to diversity and inclusion ("D&I").
 Our Chief Diversity Officer has placed a high level of focus on relevant and impactful D&I initiatives by building upon our strong cultural foundation.
-In its second year of a three-year strategic roadmap, the Company has implemented a variety of initiatives from being transparent by posting our diversity values on our website to providing forums to listen more closely to what our employees want to say.
+The Company has implemented a variety of initiatives from being transparent by posting our diversity values on our website to providing forums to listen more closely to what our employees want to say.
 The Company has a D&I steering committee comprised of members of the executive team, including the Chief Executive Officer.
 The plan is shared with our board of directors, management and employees, who are often included in implementing specific action items.